Mejrifx/ecom-hq-main/README.md

-# Startup HQ
+# Ecom HQ

-A clean, minimal React + TypeScript workspace app with notes, tasks, and recipe cards.
+A clean, minimal React + TypeScript workspace app for e-commerce collaboration with notes, tasks, and recipe cards.

 ## Tech Stack